hunsri/VRSketchingGeometryUP/README.md

 4. Serialize or export using methods of the sketch world script.
 5. Load serialized sketch world from the serialized xml file for further editing.

-An [example script](./Samples~/LegacyExample/Scripts/VRSketchingExample.cs) was created to show this process in practice.
+The [LegacyExample](./README.md#legacy-example) also shows this process in practice.

 ## Samples